 I have a go to recipe that I use when I want Mac and Cheese.
-However, the other day when I saw the Pioneer Woman’s recipe for mac and cheese I knew I had to try it.
+However, the other day when I saw the Pioneer Woman’s mac and cheese recipe I knew I had to try it.
 My recipe has a quick and easy base made from cream of mushroom soup and sharp cheddar cheese.
 I have tried many other recipes and haven’t found on that I like.
 I am not a fan of mac and cheese made with processed cheese.
 It just doesn’t do it for me.

 Pioneer Woman's Mac and Cheese

 - 4 cups Dried Macaroni

 - ¼ cups 1/2 Stick Or 4 Tablespoons Butter

 - 2-½ cups Whole Milk I use 1 1/2 cups skim milk and 1 cup cream

 - 2 teaspoons heaping Dry Mustard, More If Desired (I am gonna try half that amount)

 - 1 pound Cheese Grated (I used a combo of sharp cheddar, mild cheddar, and Monterrey jack)

 - ½ teaspoons Salt More To Taste